 If The Children's Place had a grandma, she'd proclaim, "My, how fast you've grown!"
 The rapidly growing chain is the largest pure-play children's specialty apparel retail in North America (ahead of Gymboree).
-It operates about 965 Children's Place stores, primarily in malls and outlet centers throughout the US and about 130 stores in Canada.
+It operates about 975 Children's Place stores, primarily in malls and outlet centers throughout the US, Puerto Rico, and about 130 stores in Canada.
+It has more than 50 international stores operated by franchise partners.
 It also sells apparel online.
 The Children's Place outfits children from newborn to 12 years old in its own brand of value-priced apparel, shoes, and accessories, most of which is produced by manufacturers.

 Since entering Canada in 2003, The Children's Place has grown to number about 130 stores there.
-Canada accounts for nearly 15% of the retailer's total sales, or about $252 million.
+Canada accounts for nearly 15% of the retailer's total sales, or about $238 million.

-Sales & Marketing
+Sales and Marketing

-The children's retailer spent approximately $37.1 million on advertising in fiscal 2013 (ended January), down from the $37.4 million in fiscal 2012.
+The children's retailer spent approximately $33.8 million on advertising in fiscal 2014 (ended January), down from the $37.1 million in fiscal 2013.
 The company targets its best customers with direct mail to build its brand and loyalty.

 While the retailer's store count is growing quickly, the sales and profit picture is mixed.
 In 2013 revenues fell as a result of lower overall sales and average transaction size.
 Sales fell that year 2% to $1.8 billion.
 Net income declined for the fourth year in a row, falling 16% to $53 million as a result of lower revenues as well as an increase in expenses ranging from store renovations to interest charges.